Edgemoor

 Closing Balance: $1552.29

-Sherry Miller reported that at the last Mayor’s meeting they talked about
+Miller reported that at the last Mayor’s meeting they talked about breaking

-breaking down the Comprehensive Plan into sections for discussion.
-The next
+down the Comprehensive Plan into sections for discussion.
+The next meeting

-meeting would deal with the Land Use portion of the Comp Plan.
-If anyone has
+would deal with the Land Use portion of the Comp Plan.
+If anyone has any

-any comments for the Mayor’s Advisory Committee, please contact Sherry Miller.
+comments for the Mayor’s Advisory Committee, please contact Sherry Miller.
+Brad

 Committee Reports

-Kaiser thanked Sandie for creating 900 “door knob picnic notices” that the
+Kathy Kaiser thanked Sandie for creating 900 “door knob picnic notices” that

-committee packaged into groups of 50 along with a neighborhood map highlighting
+the committee packaged into groups of 50 along with a neighborhood map

-Renne reminded everyone about the upcoming Edgemoor Neighborhood Picnic on July
+Laurie Renne reminded everyone about the upcoming Edgemoor Neighborhood Picnic

-offered that hot dogs, beverages and chips would be provided by ENA along with
+She offered that hot dogs, beverages and chips would be provided by ENA along

-potluck salads and desserts.
-In addition, there will be games coordinated by
+with potluck salads and desserts.
+In addition, there will be games coordinated

 door knob notices about the picnic, which have a membership form on the reverse